mnbeck44/Capstone/README.md

-I developed a time series model to predict Amazon Wireless Services (AWS) Spot prices.
+I developed a time series model to predict Amazon Web Services (AWS) Spot prices.

 AWS provides a cloud computing service and to leverage the capacity not being utilized by their subscribers they auction it off at a 50-90% discount for an indeterminate and unstable time.
 These auctioned instances are termed Spot Instances and their prices vary based on operating system, type (computing power), and zone they are located.